So, The Hero

 - This actually happens twice.
 In the first instance they come to an agreement that it's all Kyoko's fault for stringing both of them along, but afterwards you just get a Snap Back.
 The second time is when they are trying to fight, and this time the aftermath results in some major consequences that ends up leading to the Grand Finale.

 - Godai does this several times with Sakamoto over the course of the series, although usually they are not after the same woman.
+Though that might be more Drowning My Sorrows.

 - This happens in Hellboy II, between HB and Abe Sapien.
-Don't ask me how a psychic fish-man and the Beast of The Apocalypse gets drunk on light beer, but they do.
+Don't ask how a psychic fish-man and the Beast of The Apocalypse gets drunk on light beer, but they do.
 Afterward, they sing a duet of 'Can't Smile Without You'.
 Crowning Moment of Funny.

 - In Kushiel's Legacy, Imriel does this with Maslin in fantasy-counterpart Russia in the dead of winter.
 Apparently no one told them that alcohol can expedite hypothermia.

-- Alluded to in The Millenium Trilogy, explaining the backstory of Erika Berger and Mikael Blomkvist's relationship, which has continued even though she's married.
+- Alluded to in The Millennium Trilogy, explaining the backstory of Erika Berger and Mikael Blomkvist's relationship, which has continued even though she's married.
 After Berger's husband discovered her affair with Blomkvist, he came to the latter man's home to confront him.
 The two men spent the evening drinking at several bars before Berger's husband officially gave the two permission to continue their relationship out in the open.

 - Done in the first season of Roswell with Kyle getting Max drunk while Liz is on a blind date with someone else.
 Since Max is an alien hybrid who reacts rather strongly to booze much Hilarity Ensues